Alexander the Great Beach Hotel

 Every day there is a breakfast buffet and all room rates include breakfast.
 It’s a fairly large buffet increasing the odds that even the pickiest eaters in your family will find something they like.
 Sadly, there is no bacon.
 I never realized that we were all addicted to bacon, but after some time in Greece I am keenly aware.
 There were cheeses, meats, fresh fruit, eggs, pastries, Greek breakfast items I couldn’t identify, sweets, and more.

 Once a week Alexander the Great Beach Hotel host a Greek night at their Taverna Antonis.
 All the food on the buffet is Greek and after dinner is finished there is Greek dancing.
 They dance all different types of dances representing various areas of Greece.
 In Greece the dancing varies from region to region.
 They allow audience participation so you too can learn a little bit of Greek dancing.
+Noah and Jonah refused to dance.
+In fact at the first mention of dancing they seemed to have magically disappeared.
+This was a shame, because Eden and I stayed and danced and it was one of the highlights of our trip!

 Family Friendly Amenities